rot3k/Udacity/README.md

 # Udacity
-Projects regarding Udacity front-end course
+Projects regarding Udacity front-end course.
+The Projects have been sorted by branches.

 1. Personal Blog Web Site
 2. Landing Page